-- 49. The Named Defendants, Unidentified School Abusers and Unidentified Church Abusers each used the threat of Physical Abuse and Non-Physical Abuse to intimidate and coerce students of the School and minor adherents and congregants of the Church, including the Plaintiffs.
+- 49. The Individually Named Defendants, Unidentified School Abusers and Unidentified Church Abusers each used the threat of Physical Abuse and Non-Physical Abuse to intentionally inflict mental injury on, and intimidate and coerce students of the School and minor adherents and congregants of the Church, including the Plaintiffs.
 Examples include: - a.
 Particularly in the case of the Plaintiff Caitlin Erickson: - i.
 John Olubobokun screaming in the face of Caitlin while Caitlin was seated in his office; - ii.
-Threatening physical abuse on a regular basis; and - iii.
-Caitlin observed the School and Church selling paddles, and keeping paddles in plain view as intimidation and threat of future battery with the said paddles; - Berating, demeaning, degrading, dehumanizing, intimidating and harassing members of the Plaintiff Classes, including the Plaintiffs, for communicating with individuals excommunicated by the Church or School;
+Threatening physical abuse on a regular basis; and iii.
+Caitlin observed the School and Church selling paddles, and keeping paddles in plain view as intimidation and threat of future battery with the said paddles;